-`The peculiar risk lay in the possibility of my finding some
+`The peculiar risk lay in the possibility of

 substance in the space which I, or the machine, occupied.
 So